opportus/object-mapper/README.md

 mapping data.
 Yet, most of the time, this aspect is conceptually neglected.
 Consequently, this mapping gets badly designed, reducing ilities of the system it is the essence of.
-At contrario, architecturing and developing that kind of system around a well designed mapper, allows that system and its users to leverage it for the benefits presented above and described more in details below.
+At contrario, architecturing and developing that kind of system around a well designed mapper allows that system and its users to leverage it for the benefits presented above and described more in details below.